Introduction. How complicated is early termination of a fixed-term lease?

 4. Termination of the lease agreement concluded for a specified period of time by the lessor.
 When and can the landlord terminate the lease?

-There is a big difference here from contracts for an indefinite period, which can be terminated by the landlord almost always when they concern commercial lease contracts - i.e. when the matter concerns the termination of a commercial premises lease contract.
-Or almost never when the subject of the lease is a residential premises.
+There is a big difference here to indefinite leases, which can be terminated by the landlord almost always when they concern commercial leases - i.e. when the case concerns the termination of, for example, a commercial lease.
+Or almost never when the subject of an indefinite lease is a residential unit.

 The landlord may terminate a fixed-term lease agreement only in strictly defined cases that are included in the agreement or result from legal provisions.
 Or court decisions.